LivePersonInc/developer-center/pages/documents/consumer experience/CoAppiOS-sdk/Getting Started/Prerequisites.md

 indicator: messaging
 ---

-LivePerson Voice & Video is an SDK (_Source Development Kit_) for the **Apple iOS** platform.
+LivePerson Voice & Video is a SDK (_Source Development Kit_) for the **Apple iOS** platform.
 In order to integrate with us, you need to have an app of your own to which you have full source code access.
 Basic programming knowledge is required.

 ### Dependencies
-The SDK requires our LivePerson **Messaging SDK** integrated into your app.
+The SDK requires our LivePerson [**Messaging SDK**](https://developers.liveperson.com/consumer-experience-ios-sdk-overview.html){:target="_blank"} integrated into your app.
 Your consumers will always engage in a messaging conversation first, before your agents choose to escalate the conversation to a *Voice*, *Video* or *CoBrowse* session.

 ### Supported iOS Versions